Filipino women writers: Marcos and Martial Law years

 The 20-year authoritarian rule of Ferdinand Marcos in the 1970s brought forth literary themes of cultural revolution, social awakening and political consciousness, reinvigorated nationalism, opinionated movements and protests, disapproval of the patriarchal society, and mass migration.
 Women writers began writing about the situations of female domestic helpers and slum dwellers employing their skills in both the vernacular and English.
-The purpose of writing also in the native language was to stimulate, educate and awaken consciousness of the citizenry.
-Many writers were either “detained, tortured,” or “killed.”
+The purpose of writing also in the native language was to stimulate, educate and awaken the consciousness of the citizenry.
+Many writers were either "detained, tortured," or "killed."
 Among the women who became writers of this societal, political and activist genre were Gilda Cordero-Fernando and Ninotchka Rosca.
-Anti-Marcos movements, the “fiery texts” of writers, the People Power movement or the 1986 Edsa Revolution dislodged the despot from the seat of power, and was replaced by an elected first woman president, Corazon C. Aquino.
+Anti-Marcos movements, the "fiery texts" of writers, the People Power movement or the 1986 Edsa Revolution dislodged the despot from the seat of power, and was replaced by an elected first woman president, Corazon C. Aquino.

 Modern-day challenges and status

-Filipino women have been receiving recognition and support from non-governmental organizations, libraries, and other publishers, but despite the efforts of these organizations and the writers themselves there are challenges that still confront Filipino women's literary career.
-These include literary commercialism that prevents women writers from becoming parallel with so-called "esteemed authors", the struggle for additional acknowledgment of their status as writers, and obstacles related to economics.
+Filipino women have been receiving recognition and support from non-governmental organizations, libraries, and other publishers, but despite the efforts of these organizations and the writers themselves, there are challenges that still confront Filipino women's literary careers.
+These include literary commercialism that prevents women writers from becoming parallel with so-called "esteemed authors", the struggle for additional acknowledgement of their status as writers, and obstacles related to economics.